Bonifatius94/AspnetEfcoreTest/README.md

 This project is supposed to be a boilerplate for testing an ASP.NET Web API using EntityFramework Core (SQLite) as data storage in a dockerized context.

+Note that this service exposes its endpoint via HTTPS which requires quite some configuration effort to get it to work.
+That is because the standard configuration from the Microsoft docs does not work right away.

 ## Install Build Toolchain
 First, you need to install Docker to your machine if you haven't done already.